play_arrow

 The escalating financial competition signals that the 2026 Republican primary could become one of the most expensive statewide races in Georgia history.
 Candidates are already pouring personal funds and outside contributions into early positioning.
 Businessman Rick Jackson has committed at least $50 million of his own wealth toward his bid.
 Raffensperger has leaned on personal funds and outside donors, while Carr has built a traditional campaign operation while backing legal efforts to curb the leadership committee system.

 The leadership committee structure has blurred lines between governing and campaigning, enabling officeholders to fundraise aggressively while shaping policy.
 Supporters say the committees provide flexibility and strengthen party infrastructure.
-Critics warn they erode campaign finance limits and deepen the influence of wealthy donors and corporate interests.
+According to the AJC, critics warn they erode campaign finance limits and deepen the influence of wealthy donors and corporate interests.

 With months remaining before the 2026 primary intensifies, the unlimited money machine shows no signs of slowing — and neither do the legal and political battles surrounding it.